MilanSajiv/Data-Analytics-Power-BI-Report/README.md

 ### Product Detail:
 ![image](https://github.com/user-attachments/assets/7154b4f7-e095-4f46-b5b6-fc4ce4581a7e)

+## Usage

+Clone the repository to your local machine.
+Open the Power BI files in Power BI Desktop.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.